daniel-fink/rangekeeper/_sources/intro.md

 # Rangekeeper

-Rangekeeper is a library assisting financial modelling in real estate scenario planning, decision-making, cashflow forecasting, and the like.
+Rangekeeper is an open-source [library](https://github.com/daniel-fink/rangekeeper) assisting financial modelling in real estate scenario planning, decision-making, cashflow forecasting, and the like.

 It decomposes elements of the Discounted Cash Flow (DCF) Proforma modelling approach into recomposable code functions that can be wired together to form a full model.